Salian Franks: Culture

-Apart from some isolated fragments, there is no record of the Salian Frankish language but it is presumed to be ancestral to the modern family of Low Franconian dialects, which are represented today by Dutch and Flemish dialects, and Afrikaans.
+Apart from some isolated fragments, there is no record of the Salian Frankish language but it is presumed to be ancestral to the modern family of Low Franconian dialects, which are represented today by Dutch dialects, and Afrikaans.
+There are some early runic scripts been found in the Netherlands which might represent an early Frankish language, one of which is the Rune inscription of Bergakker.
+This inscription has led to much discussion among linguists.
+It is assumed that the inscription dates from around 425-450.

 Before the Merovingian takeover, the Salian tribes apparently constituted a loose confederacy that only occasionally banded together, for example to negotiate with Roman authority.
 Each tribe consisted of extended family groups centered on a particularly renowned or noble family.
 The importance of the family bond was made clear by the Salic Law, which ordained that an individual had no right to protection if not part of a family.

 While the Goths or the Vandals had been at least partly converted to Christianity since the mid-4th century, polytheistic beliefs are thought to have flourished among the Salian Franks until the conversion of Clovis to Catholicism shortly before or after 500, after which paganism diminished gradually.
 On the other hand it is possible many Salians in Gaul were already Arian Christians, like contemporary Germanic kingdoms.